JoKiv/JoKiv/README.md

 > I am building a platform for gaming and streaming.
 Released in the future.

 > My projects will be [Steam Deck](https://store.steampowered.com/steamdeck) compatible when possible.
-Compatibility has been updated sice I receive my own Steam Deck.
+Compatibility has been updated since I received my own Steam Deck.

 > I mainly release my stuff via [jokiv.itch.io](https://jokiv.itch.io/).
 I have additional plans for the future.